EPCCed/eidf-docs/docs/services/s3/getting-started.md

 This tutorial provides a hands-on introduction to S3 and the EIDF S3 Service.

-The tutorial assumes you have been granted access to the EIDF S3 Service or, for using public buckets only, have been given appropriate EIDF S3 credentials.

 The tutorial was developed under an EIDF VM, Ubuntu 24.04.4 LTS (noble) with AWS CLI 2.36.36.

 ---